So what do you think…a strap is a strap, right?

 Not only do they look amazing, but they are extremely comfortable as well.

-For bass players especially, these straps have can have the effect of making the instrument feel lighter than it really is.
+For bass players especially, these straps can have the effect of making the instrument feel lighter than it really is.

 As you’ll notice, every option listed below is a Gibson, simply because they make the best high-end straps period.